Activities - EuroHPC

 Please take care that the documents do not contain a change log.

-Caption: The countries that intend to contribute to partners in their country in approved EuroHPC projects to the EuroHPC calls that opened on 25 July 2019.
+Caption: The countries that intended to contribute to partners in their country in approved EuroHPC projects to the EuroHPC calls that opened on 25 July 2019 and that are now closed.
 Numbers in millions of Euro.
 Green: a country will contribute.
 Red: a country will not contribute.
 White: the country does not know (yet).
 The numbers are the maximum of the budget that has been allocated by a country.

 Please note some actions are 100% funded so do not require national co-financing.